Maintaining Your Kansas Home’s Gutters & Downspouts

 Keep Your Gutters & Downspouts Running Smoothly

 It is important for Kansas homeowners to maintain their gutters and downspouts on a regular basis to ensure that water is efficiently directed down and away from their homes.
 Debris clogs gutters and downspouts on a regular basis.
 In the winter, the water that pools in your gutters begins to freeze over, making gutters and downspouts much more difficult to maintain.
 When winter gives way to spring, it’s important to check and clean your gutters on a regular basis.
-If your gutters get clogged, water will back up and flow under your roof or onto your siding, causing water intrusion.
-This can cause serious damage to your roof, especially if you are unaware of the leak.
-Leaks that go unnoticed can lead to secret mold issues in your roof and attic.
-Water will pool around your foundation walls as a result of gutter backups, putting your basement or crawl space at risk.

 The Effect Gutters & Downspouts Have On Your Roof

-Poor gutter and downspout maintenance will expose your Kansas home to severe water damage and costly repairs.
-Setting aside some time a couple of times a year to clean your gutters and downspouts is well worth it.
-Cleaning out your gutters and removing any debris that could cause blockages is important.
-Water may become trapped in your gutter as a result of these blockages, rather than flowing out of the downspout.
 A clogged gutter will gradually leak onto your roof, causing damage to not only the roof but also the shingles and attic walls.
 Mold will grow as a result of water leaks in your roof.
 Since a new roof is such a large investment, you’ll want to keep it in good shape for as long as possible.
 Maintaining the functionality of your gutters and downspouts is an excellent way to keep your roof in good shape.
 It’s also important to have the roof inspected on a regular basis.
 That way, if there are any possible problems, you’ll have a better chance of finding them early enough to fix them.

 The Effect Gutters & Downspouts Have on Your Foundation